docsforadobe/javascript-tools-guide/3 - File System Access/folder-object.rst

                         - In Mac OS, ``/Library/Application Support``
 ``current``     Folder  A Folder object for the current folder.
 Assign either a Folder object or a
                         string containing the new path name to set the current folder.
-``desktop``     Folder  A Folder object for the folder that contains the user’s desktop.
+``desktop``     Folder  A Folder object for the folder that contains the user's desktop.
 Read only.

                         - In Windows, ``C:\Documents and Settings\username\Desktop``
                         - In Mac OS, ``~/Desktop`` ``fs``          String  The name of the file system.
 Read only.
 One of ``Windows``, ``Macintosh``, or ``Unix``.
-``myDocuments`` Folder  A Folder object for the user’s default document folder.
+``myDocuments`` Folder  A Folder object for the user's default document folder.
 Read only.

                         - In Windows, ``C:\Documents and Settings\username\My Documents``
                         - In Mac OS, ``~/Documents``